 If your face has visible signs of sun damage like mild sunburns, freckles or dark spots, apply Aloe Vera on face to get relief and manage symptoms.

-Did you know Aloe Vera has an ability to repair and recover your skin from the day behind you?
-That means, it can treat your sunburns, acne scars, dark spots and also the build up from yesterday's pollution and city lights.
+Did you know Aloe Vera has the ability to repair and recover your skin from the day behind you?
+That means it can treat your sunburns, acne scars, dark spots, and clear the build-up caused by exposure to pollution and dirt.
 Isn’t it amazing?
-Simply use a natural cleanser that has Aloe Vera as one of the key ingredients to get its cleansing benefits.
+By simply using a natural cleanser with Aloe Vera as one of the key ingredients, you can get all its cleansing benefits.